SOS violence conjugale has carried out the ASSESSMENT OF THE PAY EQUITY MAINTENANCE for the following period: From April 1, 2016 to March 31, 2021.

 The ferris wheel allegory

-IPV resources are there to accompany the victim on this ride, to help her assess what she is facing, to plan the best time to get off, and to wait for her at the bottom, putting as many mats as possible under the wheel, in case the ride is difficult.
+intimate partner violence support services are there to accompany the victim on this ride: helping her assess what she is facing, plan the safest moment to get off, and be ready at the bottom with as many cushions as possible to soften the fall if it proves difficult.

-Here are some of the issues that can trap victims in abusive relationships :
+Here are some of the challenges that can trap victims in an abusive relationship:

 1